Biscuits & Cornbread

 Sandies

-Makes: about 3 doz.
+Yield: About 3 doz.
 Cookies

 Cream butter and sugar; add 2 tsp. water and vanilla; mix well.
 Blend in flour and nuts; chill 4 hours.
 Shape in balls or fingers.
 Bake on ungreased cookie sheet at 325°F about 20 minutes.
 Remove from pan; cool slightly; roll in confectioners’ sugar.